-Whether you’re creating an idyllic country cottage-style kitchen or prefer the look of utility chic, a ceramic sink is a smart and versatile choice.
-Trough-style Belfast sinks are as popular as ever and are usually mounted onto the wall, so that the worktop leads straight into them.
+Whether you are creating an idyllic country cottage-style kitchen or prefer the look of utility chic, a ceramic sink is a smart and versatile choice.
+Trough-style Belfast sinks are a timeless choice, and are usually mounted onto the wall, so that the worktop leads straight into them.
 Visit a local reclamation yard if the slightly worn look of a vintage model appeals, or opt for a new version if you prefer a flawless, crisp white finish.
-Double Belfast sinks are also available and prove particularly useful for soaking pots and pans.
-Alternatively, consider a 1.5 bowl ceramic sink with integral drainage.
+Double Belfast and 1.5 sinks are also available and prove particularly useful for soaking pots and pans.

-Simple units can be given a rustic feel with the addition of decorative handles.
+Simple cabinetry can be given a rustic feel with the addition of decorative kitchen handles.
 Rummage in junk shops for a set of classic cup handles which look all the better for being tarnished with age, or go for modern versions of traditional, ornate styles including beehive and twist cage designs.
-It’s this kind of attention to detail which creates a sense of craftsmanship.
+It is this kind of attention to detail which creates a sense of craftsmanship.